-I. PURPOSE OF TESTIMONY 2
+I. PURPOSE OF TESTIMONY .2

-II.
-OPC'S OBJECTIONS ON OVERHEADS 3
+11. OPC'S OBJECTIONS ON OVERHEADS .3

 III.
-COST ALLOCATION PROCESS Δ
+COST ALLOCATION PROCESS 4

-DIRECT TESTIMONY OF TIMOTHY W. KRICK

-- 2 Q. PLEASE STATE YOUR NAME AND BUSINESS ADDRESS. - 3 A. My name is Timothy W. Krick, and my business address is 700 Market Street, St. Louis, - 4 Missouri 63101.

-- 5 Q. WHAT IS YOUR PRESENT POSITION? - 6 A. I am Controller for Spire Inc. and Controller for Spire Missouri Inc. ("Spire Missouri" or - 7 "Company"). - 8 Q. PLEASE STATE HOW LONG YOU HAVE HELD YOUR POSITION AND - 9 BRIEFLY DESCRIBE YOUR RESPONSIBILITIES. - 10 A. I was promoted by the Company into my present position in January 2017.
-In this position, - I am responsible for accounting, financial reporting, tax and external financial reporting. - 12 Q. WILL YOU BRIEFLY DESCRIBE YOUR EXPERIENCE AT SPIRE MISSOURI - 13 PRIOR TO BECOMING CONTROLLER? - 14 A. In 2014 I was hired as Director of Accounting.
-In that capacity, I was responsible for - 15 Missouri utility accounting and financial reporting. - 16 Q. PLEASE DESCRIBE YOUR WORK EXPERIENCE PRIOR TO JOINING THE - 17 COMPANY. - 18 A. I started my career in 1996 in the accounting department of the Dana Corporation, an - automobile parts manufacturer.
-I earned my Certified Public Accountant ("CPA") - certification in 1997.
-After serving as an internal auditor, I was promoted to Plant - 21 Controller for one of the company's largest plants, in Pottstown, PA.
-In 2000, I relocated - 22 to St. Louis and joined Sigma-Aldrich Corporation to help develop its newly formed - 23 internal audit department.
-Shortly after joining the company, I was promoted into a special assignment to overhaul the inventory management and cost accounting of a troubled division.
-Subsequently, I was promoted to Global Cost Accounting Manager and worked in that capacity until 2006.
-In that role, I was responsible for developing and implementing the company's cost accounting strategy, policy, and underlying methods to allocate costs in the manufacturing process.
+1 DIRECT TESTIMONY OF TIMOTHY W. KRICK 2 Q. PLEASE STATE YOUR NAME AND BUSINESS ADDRESS.
+3 A. My name is Timothy W. Krick, and my business address is 700 Market Street, St. Louis, 4 Missouri 63101.
+5 Q. WHAT IS YOUR PRESENT POSITION?
+6 A. I am Controller for Spire Inc. and Controller for Spire Missouri Inc. ("Spire Missouri" or 7 "Company").
+8 Q. PLEASE STATE HOW LONG YOU HAVE HELD YOUR POSITION AND 9 BRIEFLY DESCRIBE YOUR RESPONSIBILITIES.
+10 Α. I was promoted by the Company into my present position in January 2017.
+In this position, 11 I am responsible for accounting, financial reporting, tax and external financial reporting.
+12 Q. WILL YOU BRIEFLY DESCRIBE YOUR EXPERIENCE AT SPIRE MISSOURI 13 PRIOR TO BECOMING CONTROLLER?
+14 А. In 2014 I was hired as Director of Accounting.
+In that capacity, I was responsible for 15 Missouri utility accounting and financial reporting.
+16 Q. PLEASE DESCRIBE YOUR WORK EXPERIENCE PRIOR TO JOINING THE 17 COMPANY.
+18 Α. I started my career in 1996 in the accounting department of the Dana Corporation, an 19 automobile parts manufacturer.
+I earned my Certified Public Accountant ("CPA") 20 certification in 1997.
+After serving as an internal auditor, I was promoted to Plant 21 Controller for one of the company's largest plants, in Pottstown, PA.
+In 2000, I relocated 22 to St. Louis and joined Sigma-Aldrich Corporation to help develop its newly formed 23 internal audit department.
+Shortly after joining the company, I was promoted into a special assignment to overhaul the inventory management and cost accounting of a troubled ł 2 division.
+Subsequently, I was promoted to Global Cost Accounting Manager and worked 3 in that capacity until 2006.
+In that role, I was responsible for developing and implementing 4 the company's cost accounting strategy, policy, and underlying methods to allocate costs 5 in the manufacturing process.
 In 2007, I was promoted to Director of Finance, Global Supply Chain and Cost Accounting.
-While managing the Company's cost accounting function, I also served on a cross functional strategy team that developed and executed an improved approach to global supply chain management.
-In 2009, I earned the Certified Management Accountant ("CMA") certification.
-In 2012, I was promoted to Director of Finance North America, and Global Cost Accounting.
+While managing the Company's cost accounting 6 function, I also served on a cross functional strategy team that developed and executed an 7 8 improved approach to global supply chain management.
+In 2009, I earned the Certified 9 Management Accountant ("CMA") certification.
+In 2012, I was promoted to Director of 10 Finance North America, and Global Cost Accounting.
 In this role I had regional controller responsibility for a dozen reporting locations and corporate financial reporting.
-I also worked closely with the shared services team on implementation of roles into the newly formed structure.
-At the same time, I continued to maintain responsibility for Global Cost Accounting which included the strategy, communication, and successful execution of the company's cost accounting approach throughout the U.S. and Europe.
-I served as the company expert for cost allocations with internal management and external auditors for most of my career with Sigma-Aldrich.
+I also 11 12 worked closely with the shared services team on implementation of roles into the newly 13 formed structure.
+At the same time, I continued to maintain responsibility for Global Cost Accounting which included the strategy, communication, and successful execution of the 14 company's cost accounting approach throughout the U.S. and Europe.
+I served as the 15 company expert for cost allocations with internal management and external auditors for 16 most of my career with Sigma-Aldrich.
+17